Toyota and Hino partner on electric semi, to use updated Mirai fuel-cell power

 The project bears similarities to an ongoing Toyota project to use fuel-cell stacks in semi trucks at the Ports of Los Angeles and Long Beach, California.

-Toyota converted 10 Kenworth semi trucks as part of an $82 million.
+Toyota converted 10 Kenworth semi trucks as part of an $82 million effort.
 The trucks were intended for use on short hauls within the ports, ensuring range wouldn't be an issue.
 The automaker previously said the trucks used in California had a 300-mile range, but individual trips averaged just 60 miles.

 Other companies have become involved with fuel cells as well.
 Diesel-engine manufacturer Cummins built a prototype fuel-cell truck, while Hyundai designed a sleek concept vehicle with Art Deco styling.